 High-Speed, Adaptive Differential Protection—Implement a two-stage slope that automatically adapts to internal or external fault conditions, even with CT saturation and heavily distorted waveforms, for fast, sensitive, dependable, and secure differential protection.
 The adaptive differential element responds to internal fault conditions in less than 1.5 cycles.

 Station Phasor Measurement Unit (PMU)—Improve power system quality with SEL synchrophasors (IEEE C37.118) from all 24 analog channels (6 voltage and 18 current sources) in your relay.
-Use synchrophasors over serial or Ethernet communications to easily detect reactive loop flows, turn state estimation into state measurement, and provide early warning of potential system instability.
+You can use synchrophasors over serial or Ethernet communications to easily detect reactive loop flows, turn state estimation into state measurement, and provide an early warning of potential system instability.
 By receiving synchrophasor messages from two PMUs, you can implement real-time control and take action based on local and remote messages.

 Dependable Backup Protection—Provide backup protection with five phase, negative-sequence, and zero-sequence overcurrent elements and ten configurable time-overcurrent elements.
 The SEL-487E helps you quickly identify the faulted phase with faulted-phase indications for each overcurrent element.
-Set up breaker failure protection with subsidence detection to rapidly detect breaker failure and minimize system coordination times.
+You can set up breaker failure protection with subsidence detection to rapidly detect breaker failure and minimize system coordination times.

-TiDL Technology—Modernize your substation by applying the TiDL-enabled SEL-487E with the SEL-2240 Axion TiDL nodes.
-In a TiDL system, the Axion node provides remote I/O and digitizes analog signals over fiber optics for the relay.
+Digital Secondary System Technologies—Apply the TiDL-enabled SEL-487E-3/-4 with the SEL-2240 Axion TiDL nodes in the field to provide remote I/O and digitize analog signals over fiber optics.
 This simple and secure solution is easy to implement, with no external time source or network engineering required.
 Apply the SEL-487E-5 with SV technology to receive IEC 61850-9-2 SV data from a remote merging unit.
-TiDL and SEL SV technologies for digital secondary systems replace copper with fiber increases safety, reduces costs associated with using copper, improves reliability, and limits the impact of an electromagnetic pulse.
+TiDL and SEL SV technologies for digital secondary systems replace copper with fiber to increase safety, reduce costs associated with using copper, improve reliability, and limit the impact of an electromagnetic pulse.